EmmettJT/sequences_behaviour/README.md

 **AcrossAnimal_analysis**

-- Takes the outputs from the first 3 steps and creates plots which compare the task abilities of multiple animals
+- Takes the outputs from the first 3 steps and creates summary plots which compare the task abilities of multiple animals

 **Tracking_analysis_examples**